Geometry of restricted information: the case of quantum thermodynamics: Introduction

-In the present article, we show that the invariant entropy introduced in~\cite{ThermoGauge2} admits a stochastic formulation and satisfies a general detailed fluctuation theorem.
-From this result, we derive a Clausius-like inequality that unifies the first and second laws of thermodynamics within the gauge-invariant framework.
-These results reveal the geometric origin of irreversibility.
-Moreover, because the construction applies to arbitrary sets of accessible observables, the resulting fluctuation theorem and thermodynamic laws are not restricted to energy measurements but hold for general measurement constraints, thus going far beyond existing relations~\cite{Jarzynski1997,Crooks1999}.
-In this way, the present work establishes a unified and geometrically grounded formulation of quantum thermodynamics that is consistent with both stochastic thermodynamics and fundamental symmetry principles.
+In the present article, we demonstrate that the invariant entropy introduced in~\cite{ThermoGauge2} admits a fully consistent stochastic trajectory formulation and satisfies a general detailed fluctuation theorem.
+This establishes the compatibility of the gauge-invariant framework with fluctuation-theorems that underlies modern nonequilibrium thermodynamics.
+From this result, we derive an integrated fluctuation relation and a generalized Clausius inequality that unifies the first and second laws within the gauge-reduced setting.
+Entropy production is identified with the relative entropy between forward and backward probability measures on the gauge-reduced path space, revealing irreversibility as a geometric consequence of restricted observability.
+Because the construction applies to arbitrary sets of accessible observables, standard energy-based quantum thermodynamics emerges as a particular instance of a more general theory, and the resulting fluctuation relations extend beyond existing formulations~\cite{Esposito2009,Jarzynski2011,Seifert2012,Campisi2011,Jarzynski1997,Jarzynski1997b,Crooks1998,Crooks1999,Crooks2000}.
+In this way, the present work elevates the geometric formulation of restricted information to a complete nonequilibrium theory grounded in symmetry principles.